jhallen/exorsim/doc/edos.md

 together, then these functions will load the S1 records from all of them.
 These functions stop reading when they run out of the requested number of sectors, or when they see a special S record: 'S' followed by ESC.
-It's common that there are many NULs for padding or between the S19 records.
+It's common that there are many NULs for padding between the S19 records.

 "Restore" resets the input file.
 This means that it overwrites the input file pointer from a temporary file pointer.
 The temporary file pointer is